ajGambino/draft/README.md

 TO DO:

-bid input require whole positive integer

 Draft State:

 redirect all registered users to /draft not just the last user to fill

-track the index of the current user's turn in the Draft component state. use the tracked index to display the name of the user in the "Select a Player" header. increment the turn index each time a user selects a player.

 synchronize the selected player and timer between multiple users in the same draft implement real-time communication and data synchronization between clients using firestore

-change draft now button to only if full AND logged in user is one of the registered users

 fix bug where draft now is sometimes greyed out